sgottshall1997/ScriptTok/replit.md

   - ✅ Updated Performance Analytics component to include "Other" platform tracking
   - ✅ Backend now generates appropriate content style: "Professional, versatile content suitable for blogs, newsletters, or general purpose use"
   - ✅ Complete platform support expansion from social-only to comprehensive content generation including non-social formats
+- July 08, 2025. **Dynamic Hook Generator Implementation**: Replaced static "is trending!" captions with dynamic, engaging alternatives:
+  - ✅ Created comprehensive dynamic hook generator with 15+ general variations ("is a game changer!", "is a life saver!", "changed everything for me!")
+  - ✅ Added niche-specific hooks for all 7 categories (beauty, tech, fitness, fashion, food, travel, pets) with 4 unique hooks each
+  - ✅ Implemented random selection algorithm ensuring varied, engaging hooks for every content generation
+  - ✅ Enhanced GenerateContent.tsx caption system to use dynamic hooks instead of static "is trending!" text
+  - ✅ Beauty hooks include: "is my new obsession!", "gave me confidence!", "is skincare gold!", "is my holy grail!"
+  - ✅ Tech hooks include: "is next level tech!", "is the future!", "changed my workflow!", "is pure innovation!"
+  - ✅ All niches now have personalized, engaging hook variations that feel authentic and varied
+  - ✅ System now generates 40+ unique hook combinations preventing repetitive caption content

 ## User Preferences